hashicorp/packer/website/source/docs/builders/cloudstack.html.md

     access the instance.
 The SSH key pair is assumed to be already available within CloudStack.

+-   `instance_name` (string) - The name of the instance.
+Defaults to "packer-UUID" where UUID is dynamically generated.

 -   `project` (string) - The name or ID of the project to deploy the instance to.

 -   `public_ip_address` (string) - The public IP address or it's ID used for